theshivamlko/flutter_firebase_ai_logic_example/README.md

    ```

-4.Enable the following services in Firebase Console:
+4. Enable the following services in Firebase Console:
    - Firebase AI Logic - Gemini Developer API
 5. Ready to run the app.